DomHenry/TTD-models/README.md

 If you will be using this code, please cite this github repository: XXXXXXXX

 Please cite this work as: Henry et al. 2019.
 Can time-to-detection models with fewer survey replicates provide a robust alternative to traditional site-occupancy models?
 Methods in Ecology and Evolution.

+## File descriptions

+**JAGS_sim_DND.R** is the JAGS model definition the detection/non-detection occupancy model used in the simulation analysis.